 Also built on the former grounds of the Navy Base—where the base’s golf course once stood—is North Charleston’s Riverfront Park.
 Besides offering views of the Cooper River, the park is home to the annual High Water Festival, a multi-day concert extravaganza.
 For history buffs, there’s the C.S.S.
 Hunley, considered the world’s first operational military submarine, which was raised from the mud of Charleston Harbor where it had rested since the Civil War and restored by military historians.

 North Charleston also has some of the state’s most cutting-edge recreation facilities.
-For baseball fans, there’s the 48-acre Cal Ripkin Baseball Facility at Wescott Park; for golfers, the area’s only 27-hole facility, The Golf Club at Wescott Plantation, designed by renowned architect Michael Hurdzan, for swimmers, the under-construction Dorchester Aquatic Center (projected to be completed in mid-2019).
+For baseball fans, there’s the 48-acre Cal Ripkin Baseball Facility at Wescott Park; for golfers, the area’s only 27-hole facility, The Golf Club at Wescott Plantation, designed by renowned architect Michael Hurdzan, for swimmers, the under-construction North Charleston Aquatics Center.
 Add to that a three-gym complex located between Remount Road and Interstate 26.